 Small boats have been used by terrorists to carry out attacks around the world and they are likely to be employed as weapons in U.S. water ways, the government has recently warned.
 Officials believe small vessels—defined as those less than 300 gross tons—are a poten-tial threat because they are easy to obtain and there are few defenses in place to stop them from being used as a platform to launch an attack, "We are very concerned about people doing harm with small vessels because we have breaches every week," said Dana Goward, director of Coast Guard maritime domain awareness.
 An estimated 14 uniden-tified boats reach U.S. shores each week.
 DHS and the Coast Guard have put the spotlight on the possibility of such an attack, emphasizing the need to protect U.S. water-ways.
 But despite efforts to create new security measures, officials are failing to gar-ner the support of small boat owners and operators because of the lack of a clear, cohe-sive plan.
 During a speech in December 2006, Adm.
 Thad Allen, commandant of the Coast Guard, singled out the threat of water borne improvised explosive devices on boats, saying that the issue needed extra attention.

+1AC Terrorism advantage (2)

 Mine deployment and IED development for use against waterways is technically feasible and easily purchased.

 Scott C. Truver, Winter 2008, is Executive Advisor, National Security Programs, at Gryphon Technologies LC, specializing in national and homeland security, and naval and maritime strategies, doctrines, programs and operations, the interagency task force drafting the U.S. President’s National Strategy for Maritime Security, Ph.D. in Marine Policy Studies from Naval Postgraduate School, and the U.S. Merchant Marine Academy, Naval War College Review, Vol. 61 Issue 1, “MINES AND UNDERWATER IEDS IN U.S. PORTS AND WATERWAYS,” p.
 108-9, Ebsco Host